PaulMorel/generator-assemble/README.md

 ## Usage

-In a new project folder, initialize the project:
+In your new project folder, initialize the project:

 	yo rigel